terraform-ibm-modules/terraform-ibm-cloudpak-integration/README.md

 pre-commit run -a
 ```

-You can install pre-coomit tool using
+You can install pre-commit tool using

 ```bash
 pip install pre-commit